-Aside from buying a house, college is life’s most expensive decision for most families today.
+Aside from buying a house, college is life’s most expensive investment for most families.
 It can cost between $80,000 and $120,000 to get a four-year degree, after financial aid.
+Without financial aid, it can cost as much as $300,000 for a four-year degree.
 For many families that cost is borne by student loans, which are expensive and a huge burden on students when they start their career.

 If you’ve got a student in middle or high school, here are five tips to help you get started on your college financial plan today!

 Start in middle school, or start in freshman year.
 Start as soon as you can.
 This is critical for most families unless you are very wealthy and the cost of college isn’t an issue.
 For most middle-class families, sending a kid (or multiple kids) to college will mean expenses: tuition, fees, lodging, food, transportation.
 Make an honest assessment of what you can afford.
 If you start when your child is a freshman, you’ll have to save $1,000 a month for 6.5 years to afford the $80,000 it will cost.